CLV Sports Betting Calculator

 1. Comparison of definitions

-• CLV: Measures how your bet odds compare to the closing odds, indicating whether your bet had value relative to the betting market’s final odds before the start of the event.
+- CLV: Measures how your bet odds compare to the final market prices, indicating whether your bet had value relative to the betting market’s final prices before the start of the event.

-Both CLV and value betting (+EV) focus on identifying opportunities where the bettor has an edge over the bookmaker or market.
+Both this metric and value betting (+EV) focus on identifying opportunities where the bettor has an edge over the bookmaker or market.

-Positive CLV is a strong sign that your bets truly hold value because the market lowered the odds since you placed them.
-A small odds movement can count as a value bet with a positive CLV.
-But bettors need significant odds movements until closing odds/lines to achieve a higher positive expected value and overtime profits.
+Positive price-movement metric is a strong sign that your bets truly hold value because the market lowered the odds since you placed them.
+A small price movement can count as a value bet with a positive CLV.
+But bettors need significant odds movements until final market prices/lines to achieve a higher positive expected value and overtime profits.

 3. CLV as a Benchmark for Value Betting Success

-Tracking CLV over time helps you evaluate the effectiveness of your value betting strategy.
-Although it can give you a good starting point, tracking CLV is not necessary for long-term success in betting.
+Tracking it over time helps you evaluate the effectiveness of your value betting strategy.
+Although it can give you a good starting point, tracking it is not necessary for long-term success in betting.

 For value bettors, maintaining a positive CLV is a great method to confirm that their bets exploit value.
 However, there are other methods that are more suitable for defining if a bet has value.